murphtracks/twitter-blocking-tools/README.md

 ▪️ https://tweetbeaver.com/

 ## Extension: Red Block
-Redblock is free browser extension that can block imported lists or followers of a specific account (limited to blocking 500 accounts at a time, effective for daily use).
+Redblock is free browser extension that can block imported lists or followers of a specific account (limited to blocking batches of 500 accounts at a time).
 **Notice: blocking too many accts in a 15 min interval will cause you to be automatically logged out of Twitter.**
 ▪️ https://github.com/gaeulbyul/RedBlock/blob/main/README.en.md